hyperlane-xyz/hyperlane-monorepo/README.md

 # Hyperlane Warp Route

 This repo contains the base Hyperlane ERC20 and ERC721 tokens (HypERC20 and HypERC721).
 These tokens extend the base standards with an additional `transferRemote` function.
-Warp Routes are way of arranging these contracts to make existing assets interchain.
+Warp Routes make any token or native asset interchain without custom contracts.
 Read more about Warp Routes and how to deploy your own at [Warp API docs](https://docs.hyperlane.xyz/docs/developers/warp-api).

 ## Versions